-In 2017, the leadership at Gateway Academy launched the ADVANCE Immersive Transition Program – a post-high school program for young adults with learning and social differences who yearn to experience their highest level of independence.
+In 2017, the leadership at Gateway Academy launched the Young Adult Program – a post-high school program for young adults with learning and social differences who yearn to experience their highest level of independence.

 In the course of working and communicating with Gateway’s graduates, as well as investigating the trajectory of many young people with differences, we noticed an alarming number of these capable graduates “fail to launch”.
 They find themselves living at home with parents, unemployed or underemployed, and having difficulty using the skills and opportunities they worked so hard to acquire in high school.
 They see their friends and peers moving on with their lives and recognize that they are falling behind, but lack the initiative or confidence to engage in independent living.
 Research shows that these young adults are at high risk for mental health decline, social isolation, and low self-esteem.